Table of Contents

 Some of the causes of euthyroid hyperthyroxinemia include:

-- Drugs: A number of drugs cause a rise in the serum levels of TBG.
-These drugs include methadone and zanoxifen.
+Drugs: a number of drugs cause a rise in the serum levels of TBG.
+These drugs include methadone and tamoxifen.

 Definition of euthyroid hypothyroxinemia